AI-for-Fusion-Energy/multi-machine-challenge-1st-place/README.md

 ## Expected run time for each script

-* `predictions.py` might take a few hours to run (e.g. 2 to 3 hours, depending on hardware).
+* `predictions.py` might take up to 2 or 3 hours to run, depending on hardware.
 * `submission.py` is immediate.